9 Movies that had a huge impact on my life!

 2.3 Idiots (2009, Hindi)

 This movie was an obsession for me for a really long time.
-Though it was released in 2009, I happened to watch it four years later, while I was in my ninth grade.
-I was a person who cared a lot about studying, getting good grades, getting a good job.
+Though it was released in 2009, I happened to watch it four years later, while I was in ninth grade.
+I was a person who cared a lot about studying, getting good grades, and getting a good job.
 3 Idiots helped me see beyond this.
 The movie helped me in understanding what it really means to learn, what it means to do a job you actually love.
-I used the lesson the film tries to convey, Follow excellence and success shall follow, for my tenth board and things worked out pretty good!
-Guess what, I still apply this lesson in my life!
+I used the lesson the film tries to convey, follow excellence and success shall follow, for my tenth board and things worked out pretty well!
+Guess what, I still apply this lesson in my life.

 3. Bangalore Days (2014, Malayalam)

-I watched Bangalore Days when I was 16 and was confused.
-It was everything I needed at that time.
+I watched Bangalore Days when I was sixteen and confused.
+The movie was everything I needed at that time.
 I felt so liberated.
 The film somewhere helped me realize that I need to own myself and my life rather than fret over the societal norms that expect me to behave a certain way.
 Every character of the film is trapped in these societal norms and finally breaks free to live life their own way.

 4. Queen (2013, Hindi)

 Queen was a female-oriented movie with a different narrative and I loved that.
-While most women-oriented were serious and had women struggling for a cause.
-But Queen saw a normal Delhi girl on an adventure that changed her perception of life.
+Most women-oriented movies at that time were serious and had women struggling for a cause.
+But Queen saw a normal Delhi girl on an adventure that changes her perception of life.
 She fell in love with herself and was able to accept her the way she was.
 Maybe because I was myself struggling with identity issues as a teenager, this movie felt refreshing and inspiring.

 5. Pink (2016, Hindi)